Thibstars/IntelliJ-File-Templates/README.md

 ## Usage ##
 Simply add the content of a template in a new template here:
-Settings/Preferences > Editor > File and Code Templates
+Settings/Preferences > Editor > File and Code Templates.

 Save the changes.
 When you are creating a new file, you will now see the newly added template among the options.